deadlyvipers/dojo_rules/introduction.md

 Hello, my name is Judy.
 Nice to be here.
+Favorite path is JavaScript.